noamross/gams-in-r-course/chapters/chapter4.md

 <exercise id="11" title="Explaining individual behaviors">

-In the final exercise of this chapter, you will use the model `log_mod2` to predict the contribution of each term to the prediction of one row in `new_credit_data`, then use this to determine which variable has the greatest influencce on an output.
+In the final exercise of this chapter, you will use the model `log_mod2` to predict the contribution of each term to the prediction of one row in `new_credit_data`, then use this to determine which variable has the greatest influence on an output.

 **Instructions**
 - Predict the effect of each model term on the output _for the first row_ of `new_credit_data`.